PexMor/fedora-container-in-vm/README.md

 # then install the container tools
 yum install podman buildah skopeo -y

-# also install the nfs client
+# also install the NFS client
 yum install nfs-tools -y

 # turn on rpcbind